Courses and Curriculum

 Students explore how, whether, and to what extent effective boundary-spanning leadership is, ought to be, or can be made synonymous with moral or ethical boundary-spanning leadership, and by which understanding(s) of “morality” and “ethics.”
 Through classic and contemporary readings and case studies, students study several different philosophical and religious writings and traditions that might usefully inform the moral reasoning of present or future leaders who seek to promote human well-being by solving local, regional, national, or global problems.

-This course takes an interdisciplinary approach to understanding and addressing contemporary global public health challenges and problems in developing countries.
-Through lectures, readings, case studies, and group discussions, students learn and apply such concepts or techniques as the measure of disease burden, health and human rights, health economics, and cost-benefit analysis.
-The main case study concerns certain acute public health problems in Africa.
-Globally, more than half of all children under age five who die of pneumonia, diarrhea, measles, HIV, tuberculosis, and malaria reside in Africa.
-More generally, by many public health indices, including rates of life-threatening infectious diseases, access to healthcare delivery, life expectancy, and rates of foodborne illnesses, Africa faces huge and still largely unmet public health challenges.
-Millions of people In Africa die each year from diseases that can be prevented by access to certain medicines and mitigated by participation in particular programs.
-Focusing mainly on malaria in Africa, and with a special case-based focus on Tanzania, students describe, analyze, and evaluate multiple and competing anti-malaria approaches and programmatic initiatives.
+This course takes an interdisciplinary and contemporary approach to global health addressing health disparities in developing countries.
+Through lectures, readings, case studies, and group discussions, students learn and apply such concepts or techniques as the measure of disease burden, health and human rights, women’s reproductive rights, health economics, and cost benefit and benefit analysis.
+The main case study concerns certain acute public health problems in developing countries such as India, Ghana, Uganda, Zambia, and others.
+By many public health indices, including rates of life-threatening infectious diseases, access to healthcare delivery, life expectancy, and rates of foodborne illnesses, developing countries face huge and still largely unresolved public health challenges.
+Millions of people in developing countries die each year from diseases that can be prevented by access to certain medicines and mitigated by participation in particular programs.
+Focusing mainly on malaria and other communicable diseases and non-communicable diseases in developing countries, students describe, analyze, and evaluate multiple and competing anti-malaria approaches and programmatic initiatives.

 Program evaluation involves two separate but related skills: forecasting general social, economic, and civic trends; and evaluating particular social, economic, and civic programs.
 In this course, students learn key program evaluation concepts, principles, and techniques and then apply them in problem-solving exercises related to global aging with a focus on Asia.
 The elderly population of Asia is projected to exceed 900 million by the year 2050.
 In East and Southwest Asia, public health policies are just beginning to support "healthy aging in place," and pension systems are not yet well-developed.
 In this expert-led, group-organized, and class-wide capstone course, students learn about global aging and explore the humanitarian, economic and public health dilemmas posed by eldercare in East and Southwest Asia.
 By 2040, China alone is projected to have more than 400 million people age 60 or older.
 Students do individual and task group projects regarding how leading Chinese governmental bodies, ranging from national, provincial, and district-level ministries to the Chinese Communist Party, have defined the eldercare challenge; promoted "public-private partnerships" (or "PPP") programs; advanced community-based "healthy aging in place”; addressed the need for more geriatric medical practitioners and nursing professionals; and more.
 The last segment of the course is a multi-week research and writing project in which students describe, analyze, and assess China's subpopulation of "three needs" elderly citizens, and identify, evaluate, and prescribe reforms to existing PPP eldercare programs.
 The course concludes with a student-led presentation of the class's capstone report before a distinguished, multilingual, and multinational group of experts and leaders from the worlds of government, business, and the nonprofit sector.

-Note: This one course-unit hybrid course fulfills one of two capstone requirements.
+Note: This 1 c.u. course fulfills one of two capstone requirements

-Global leaders must work across three different types of boundaries: interpersonal boundaries, which involve relations with persons who differ from oneself demographically and in other ways; institutional boundaries, which involves working across government, nonprofit, and business organizations; and international boundaries, which involves both individual and institutional engagements that are carried on across national borders.
-In this hybrid capstone course, each student learns the latest and best empirical research literature on leadership; explores how to identify one's own leadership-relevant traits, skills, and signature strengths; and conducts a study of a past or present-day global leader whose career holds general lessons about what is necessary to be an ethical and effective boundary-spanning leader.
+Global leaders must work across three different types of boundaries: interpersonal boundaries, which involve relations with people who differ from oneself demographically, personality-wise, and otherwise; institutional boundaries, which involve working across government, nonprofit, and business organizations; and international boundaries, which involves both individual and institutional engagements that are carried on across national borders.
+This course introduces students to the latest and best empirical research literature on leadership.
+Students explore how to identify one’s own leadership-relevant traits, skills, and signature strengths, and how to learn from past and present global leaders whose careers arguably exemplify ethical and effective boundary-spanning leadership.
 Working quasi-independently with an assigned I-MPA advisor, each student produces a ten-point "Mini-Biographical Analysis" (M-BA) of a single significant global public leader.
 The M-BA is conducted as an advanced research and writing project that results in a paper that is deemed by the I-MPA faculty to be within the realm of professional if not publishable quality.